5 Ways to Cope with Anxiety

 EXERCISE REGULARLY

 Incorporating regular exercise into the daily routine can help you to reduce feelings of anxiousness.
-By putting your body through physical stress, you can ironically alleviate mental stress.
+By putting your body through physical stress, you can ironically alleviate mental stress and release endorphins, helping to uplift your mood.

 This includes: